sustainable-computing-io/kepler/docs/user/configuration.md

   sysfs: /sys   # Path to sysfs filesystem (default: /sys)
   procfs: /proc # Path to procfs filesystem (default: /proc)

+cpu:
+  meters: ["rapl", "hwmon"]  # Ordered priority of CPU power-meter backends.
+                             # Built-in backends: rapl, hwmon, fake.
+                             # The first backend that initializes and reports zones is used.

 rapl:
   zones: []     # RAPL zones to be enabled, empty enables all default zones